 A Year of Puttery Treats was fun to work through last year.
 I wanted to read through it again because I enjoyed the treats and many of the reminders and tasks scheduled in the book are habits I want to keep in our home.

-This time around my sixteen year old is going to be reading along as part of her homeschool.
+This time around my sixteen-year-old is going to be reading along as part of her homeschool.
 I’m looking forward to our discussions as we read this book together.

 The first is A Year to Clear: A Daily Guide to Creating Spaciousness in Your Home and Heart by Stephanie Bennett Vogt.
-There are 365 lesson, organized in 52 weekly themes, about letting go of “stress and stuff in ways that lighten, enlighten, and last.”
-This book dives into the emotional and spiritual work of letting go of clutter, so if you’re a fan of that type of work (think Life Changing Magic of Tidying Up) then I think you’ll enjoy this book, too.
+There are 365 lessons, organized in 52 weekly themes, about letting go of “stress and stuff in ways that lighten, enlighten, and last.”
+This book dives into the emotional and spiritual work of letting go of clutter, so if you’re a fan of that type of work (think Life-Changing Magic of Tidying Up) then I think you’ll enjoy this book, too.

 A Year to Clear introduced me to the idea of “tolerations” – those annoying things that are broken, or outgrown, or cluttering up spaces that somehow over time we put off dealing and learn to live with.

 Some of these are short and some will require more time and in-depth action, so sometimes I catch up with these on weekends or when I have a free block of time during the week.

+There you have it, my day-by-day reading plan for the year.
 I’m looking forward to this slow and steady reading pace and to getting back into my habit of beginning and ending each day with a good book.